Yuriibe/writeup-vault/security-writeups/Grafana, Passwords, and Poor Life Choices/index.md

 - No query logging or restrictions
 - **Lesson:** Least privilege is your friend

-**Failure #5: No Defense in Depth** There was no:

-- Multi-factor authentication
-- Network segmentation
-- Intrusion detection
-- Monitoring of monitoring systems (meta!)
-- **Lesson:** One layer of security is no layers of security

 ### The Cascading Failure

 Here's the thing - ANY ONE of these being fixed would have stopped or severely hampered this attack: